 Researchers were encouraged to submit their latest internationally published studies and 230 such scientific papers were admitted for presentation to the delegates.
 This year the submissions were entered in a ‘Best Abstract’ competition, judged for the author’s ability to present their work (by video), design of poster and for the content to be topical and of a high standard.
 Studies were evaluated by 30 judges drawn from the committee of the Stroke Association and eminent scientific researchers specialised in stroke.
-Nine winners were chosen, and the study presented by Dr Mary Hägg of Uppsala University in Sweden was awarded the “Best Poster” prize – tying with the submission from the University of Aberdeen.
+Nine winners were chosen, and the study presented by Associate Professor Mary Hägg of Uppsala University in Sweden was awarded the “Best Poster” prize – tying with the submission from the University of Aberdeen.
 Uppsala was also the only non-UK university to win a prize.

 An important acknowledgement for Swedish Dr Mary Hägg